 How does a teenager with not much acting experience land a big Netflix movie across a major action star?
 Jaiswal credits it to an audition he gave for the series Selection Day in 2017.
-He didn’t get the part, but stood out to the casting director, who called him in to try out for the part of a “dusky looking guy” for Extraction (then called Dhaka) a year later.
+He didn’t get the part, but a casting director who remembered him, called him in to try out for the part of a “dusky looking guy” for Extraction (then called Dhaka) a year later.
 The next round pitted him against four other children from Mumbai up for the part.
 Then came the call.
 “They didn’t tell my mom directly that I’d been selected, just asked if I was available on certain dates.
 My mom didn’t know who Chris Hemsworth was initially but when I told her, she went nuts.”

-Acting was never part of the plan for the state-level swimmer who thought he’d pursue the sport full-time.
+Acting was never part of the plan for Jaiswal, a state-level swimmer who thought he’d pursue the sport full-time.
 At 10, however, he got a call asking him to audition for an advertisement with Virat Kohli.
 A slew of other advertisements followed and three years later, he got cast as Sahadeva in Mahabharat (2013), a part that required him to deliver lengthy monologues in Hindi as part of the audition process.
 “I wanted a big break at that age because I was doing nothing from the age of 10 to 13.
 It had been a three-year-long struggle,” he says.
-Auditions, particularly the crowds, chaos and competitiveness, still seem daunting, but over the years, he’s come to see them as learning opportunities instead.
+Now 16, he still finds the crowds, chaos and competitiveness of auditions daunting, but tries to view them as learning opportunities.

 Jaiswal found out he had got the Extraction role with months to go for his board exams in October 2018.
 After he convinced his school authorities to let him take the exams in February the following year instead, he moved to Ahmedabad and began rehearsing, attending mock shoots and script reading sessions with Hemsworth and Hargraves every day.
 “Chris would teach me what his acting teacher taught him – dialogue delivery, voice modulation, the significance of pauses.
 He did most of the lines for me so I could copy them and deliver them properly on the final day,” he says.
 He also credits Netflix with helping him keep up with his studies – the streaming services bears the expenses of a teacher for any minor it hires.
 “Indian productions aren’t as caring about studies.
 There’s more work pressure, more work hours,” he says.